We are admirers and breeders of field and working line Goldens. These are

 distinct look, and became very influential in the show lines.
 As a result of his influence, the breed

-ring has increasingly belonged to heavy boned dogs with long bodies rather low to the ground, with a distinct
+ring has increasingly belonged to heavy boned dogs with longish bodies that may appear rather low to the ground,

 most desired color is a pale gold / cream.
-As show ring success has become harder with the increased number of
+As show ring success has become more difficult to achieve with the increased number of

-Goldens being shown, looks have become the most important attribute in breeding, and as a result of the
+Goldens being shown, looks have become THE most important attribute for many show-line breeders.
+As a result of the

 decreased attention to disposition and working talent, the prevalence of truly outstanding working dogs in the

 conformation lines has declined and timidity and nervousness has increased to some extent.